-2 3 4 a.
-Except for statewide retirement plans with small phase-out memberships, retirement benefits in Minnesota defined benefit plans should be funded on an actuarial basis.
-5 6 7 b.
-The accruing liability for currently earned pension plan service credit, as measured by the actuarially determined level percentage of covered salary entry age normal cost of the defined benefit pension plan, should be funded on a current basis.
-8 9 c.
-The administrative expenses of the defined benefit pension plan should be funded on a current basis.
-10 11 d.
-Existing Retirement plan accrued liabilities and normal cost should be determined using the entry age normal actuarial cost method.
-12 13 e.
-Pension plan assets should be valued using a method that approaches market values, but smoothes out short-term volatility.
-14 15 16 17 18 f.
-Unfunded actuarial accrued liabilities of the a defined benefit pension plan, determined by subtracting the actuarial value of assets from the actuarial accrued liability , should be amortized over a reasonable period of time, and that amortization period should be related to the average working career of the active membership of the pension plan, but should not to exceed forty years.
-19 20 21 22 g.
-A portion of any amount by which the actuarial value of assets exceed the actuarial accrued liabilities of a defined benefit plan should be recognized as a credit against the normal cost, and the amount of the credit should be calculated in the same manner as if it were an amortization contribution.
+- a.
+Except for statewide retirement plans with small phasing-out memberships, retirement benefits in Minnesota defined benefit plans should be funded on an actuarial basis. - b.
+The accruing liability for currently earned pension plan service credit, as measured by the actuarially determined level percentage of covered salary entry age normal cost of the defined benefit pension plan, should be funded on a current basis. - c.
+The administrative expenses of the defined benefit pension plan should be funded on a current basis. - d.
+Existing Retirement plan accrued liabilities and normal cost should be determined using the entry age normal actuarial cost method. - e.
+Pension plan assets should be valued using a method that approaches market values, but smoothes out short-term volatility. - f.
+Unfunded actuarial accrued liabilities of the a defined benefit pension plan, determined by subtracting the actuarial value of assets from the calculated actuarial accrued liability, should be amortized over a reasonable an extended period of time, and that amortization period should be related to the average working career of the active membership of the pension plan, but should not to exceed forty years. - g.
+A portion of any amount by which the actuarial value of assets exceed the actuarial accrued liabilities of a defined benefit plan should be recognized as a credit against the normal cost, and the amount of the credit should be calculated in the same manner as if it were an amortization contribution with a 30-year amortization target date.